 Spanish Major

 The Spanish major emphasizes the learning of both spoken and written Spanish, a sound understanding of the linguistic structures of modern Spanish, an appreciation for cultures of the Spanish-speaking world, and the ability to analyze literary texts from a variety of periods.
-Students may choose from a variety of offerings in Latin American or Peninsular literature, film, culture, language, and Spanish linguistics.
+Students may choose from a variety of offerings in Latin American or Peninsular literature, film, culture, language, Spanish linguistics, Spanish for Healthcare Professions, and Spanish for Business and other professions.
 All courses are offered in Spanish.
+Students who major in Spanish are strongly encouraged towards experiential learning opportunities (study abroad, study tour, service learning in Spanish, internship).
 See individual faculty members for more information.

 Goal 1: Communicate effectively in the target language.